fhteam/xenforo-amqp/README.md

 Installation
 ------------

+*Please do note, that package name has changed to `fhteam/xenforo-amqp`.* Old name should still work though it will no longer be maintained.

 Library follows PSR4 so installation is a bit different from what we can see in all XenForo addons

 So, to use this library you can directly include the script into your source or do the following: